citp/privacy-policy-historical/h/ho/hos/hostplus.com.au.md

 So that we can better tailor our information and products to your needs, we also use technology known as “cookies” to collect statistical information on website activity, such as the number of people using our website and how they navigate through it.

 At times we may need to collect sensitive information from you such as medical information and family relationship details in order to process insurance applications and benefit claims.
-This information is used by Hostplus and our insurer to assess your eligibility for an insured benefit.
+This information is used by Hostplus and our relevant insurers to assess your eligibility for an insured benefit.
 We will always seek your express consent before we collect any sensitive information from you, and we will ensure that the collection of this information is absolutely necessary.

 ### What personal information do we ask for?